 - In case of multiselection, the macro command will be applied to all the elements of the selection, except when a macro command corresponding to GPI, Mute On or Mute Off is linked to the current position. - If the "Link to" parameter is set to "current position" and this position is not known, because: - the playlist is off-line - the playlist is on-line but not loaded on a channel - the playlist element has been trimmed and the "Current Position" selected in the Settings is no more between the IN and OUT points of the element. - If a GPI is not configured as OUTPUT GPI on the EVS video server, an error message is displayed.

-1.6.10.
+6.10.
 Skipping an Element in the Playlist

-It is possible not to play one or several elements from the playlist, by skipping it/them once during the playout of the playlist.
+It is possible to skip the playout of one or more elements of the playlist.